Nikdwal/YetAnotherCubeScrambler/README.md

 &nbsp; ```-c OCLL, --ocll OCLL```

 This forces a specific corner case for the last layer.
 You can enter a single OCLL case or a list in quotation marks, in which case it will choose one randomly.
 The names of these OCLL cases are U, T, L, H, Pi (or Bruno), S (or Sune), and AS (or Antisune).
-You should probably use this in combination with other options such as ```-s COLL```
+You should probably use this in combination with other options such as ```-s COLL```.
+Think of it as generating a scramble and twisting the corners at the end.

 ##### *examples*
 &nbsp; ```-s CMLL -c "H Pi"``` or equivalently ```-step CMLL -ocll "H Pi"```